-The Community Association site (CA) provides for the recreational, cultural, physical and social needs of community residents.
+The CA site provides for the recreational, cultural, physical and social needs of community residents.
 Facilities and amenities developed on the CA site may include community gardens, ice rinks, seasonal farmers markets, open air stages and gathering spaces.

-To ensure that the CA site is suitably located and is developed as a programmable, multifunctional space that creates a sense of identity and belonging in the community.
+To ensure that the CA site is suitably located and developed as a programmable, multifunctional space that creates a sense of identity and belonging in the community.

 - 1. The CA site should be located as depicted on Map 4: Land Use Concept. - 2.
 The CA site should have direct access to the Regional Pathway network. - 3.
 The land required for the Escarpment Green Corridor shall not be part of the CA site. - 4.
 As per The City's Development Guidelines and Standard Specifications: Landscape Construction, CA sites are to be allocated as parcels of 1.2-1.6 hectares (3 - 4 acres).
 Notwithstanding this standard size requirement, the CA site size may be reduced to 0.8 - 1.2 hectares (2 - 3 acres) if the following points are met: - a. the CA Site is located adjacent to or integrated with the Neighbourhood 2/3 NAC; and - the CA site is located directly adjacent to the escarpment and the Escarpment Green Corridor and not separated by a street or development. - 5.
-Subject to Policy 3.3 (14) and Policy 3.7 (3), the amenity space requirement for NAC 2/3 and the CA site may be combined. - 6.
-If the CA site is not allocated and designed as per Policy 3.7 (3), the CA site shall be allocated as a standard CA site size in the amount of 1.2 - 1.6 hectares (3 -4 acres).
+Subject to Section 3.3.1, the amenity space requirement for NAC 2/3 and the CA site may be combined. - 6.
+If the CA site is not allocated and designed as per Section 3.7 (1-4 inclusive), the CA site shall be allocated as a standard CA site size in the amount of 1.2 1.6 hectares (3 -4 acres).